Trail of the Coeur d'Alenes Unofficial Guidebook

 by Estar Holmes

-The seventh annual edition of this popular guide to north Idaho rail trails is available online at Gray Dog Press, Spokane, WA.
+The ninth annual edition of this popular guide to north Idaho rail trails is available at participating vendors along the Bitterroot Loop trails and at AMAZON.

 What's in this Guidebook?